MajMcCloud/Streamdeck-YoutubeTicker/README.md

 ## Disclaimer

-This project is not affiliated with Elgato or CoinMarketCap.
+This project is not affiliated with Elgato or YouTube.
 Use at your own risk.formation, visit the [GitHub repository](https://github.com/yourusername/Streamdeck-YoutubeTicker)